 The available prime energy sources are fossil fuels, renewable energy and nuclear energy.
 The world consumption of fossil fuels is constrained by the rise in the atmospheric/ocean CO2 concentration.
-The use of uranium/thorium in water cooled nuclear fission reactors is constrained by the limited natural uranium/thorium resource and problems with toxic waste disposal.
-The efficiency of uranium usage can be enlarged about 100 fold and the toxic waste reduced 1000 fold through the use of liquid sodium cooled fast neutron reactors (FNRs).
+The use of uranium/thorium in water cooled nuclear fission reactors is constrained by the limited natural uranium/thorium resource.
+As compared to CANDU reactors the efficiency of uranium usage can be enlarged about 100 fold and the long lived toxic waste reduced over 1000 fold through the use of liquid sodium cooled fast neutron reactors (FNRs).
 However, the rate of deployment of FNRs is limited by the net plutonium breeding rate.
-Other issues with FNRs are a requirement for a highly educated work force, a requirement for a scientifically educated general population and a requirement for international oversight to ensure that these reactors are not used for nuclear weapon production.
+Other issues with FNRs are a requirement for a highly educated work force, a requirement for a scientifically educated general population and a requirement for international oversight to ensure that the related fuel reprocessing capacity not used for nuclear weapon production.

 Absent widespread adoption of nuclear power and/or a major reduction in human population the present per capita rate of energy usage is unsustainable.

-There are three fusion reaction sequences of possible interest for bulk power generation.
+There are four fusion reaction sequences of possible interest for bulk power generation.

 H-2 + H-3 = He-4 + n

 n + Li-7 = Li-6 + 2 n

 2 n + 2 Li-6 = 2 H-3 + 2 He-4

 p + Li-6 = He-3 + He-4